 – Washi tape (optional)

-EDIT: we’ve had a few readers have problems with the coasters sticking to each other when stacked, so we’d like to suggest sealing the coasters with epoxy instead of Mod Podge to ensure that your coasters are waterproof and non-sticky.
-We found this video to be helpful in showing you how.
+***EDIT: we’ve had a few readers have problems with the coasters sticking to each other when stacked, so we’ve created an update on how to make coasters with an epoxy finish (there’s sure to be no stick there!).***